VictorNagibator/pg_checksums/README.md

 ## Overview

-`pg_checksums` is a PostgreSQL extension that provides comprehensive checksum functionality at six granularity levels, with both physical and logical variants (except for column level).
+`pg_checksums` is a PostgreSQL extension that provides comprehensive checksum functionality at six granularity levels, with both physical and logical variants (except for cell level).
 It enables data integrity verification, change detection, consistency checking, and corruption detection across the entire database hierarchy.

 ---